how to write a wedding speech

 Amplify

 There’s nothing worse than attending a wedding where you can’t hear the speeches.
-Not being able to hear the groom as he thanks his new wife or the best man as he shares embarrassing stories about the groom can really put a damper on the day.
+Not being able to hear the groom as he thanks his new wife or the best man and shares embarrassing stories about the groom can really put a damper on the day.
 That’s why it’s essential to ensure your speech can be heard loud and clear by everyone in the room.

 No mic?